 Looking for the best IP camera?
 This guide will help you look for the best security cameras connected over Internet Protocol - and find them at the best price.

-Old-school security networks involved running co-axial cables, and probably wired electricity, around the site being secured and – at least in the movies – a dejected old man haplessly watching numerous screens through a night shift.
+Old-school security networks involved running co-axial cables (and probably power) around the site being secured.
+In the movies at least, you’d also need a dejected old man haplessly watching numerous screens through a night shift.

-IP also creates a lot of possibilities when setting up cameras, either for a business or as part of a smart home.
 You need to think about video in terms of ‘live view’ (what you can see by logging into the camera via an app or hub device), ‘events’ (moments that camera’s motion or sound sensors are activated and a short clip is recorded) and 24/7 video history.
-The latter two might be stored locally or on the cloud; the later will almost inevitably come with a subscription fee and means you need decent bandwidth (if your Netflix looks OK, you should be fine).
+The latter two might be stored locally or on the cloud – but expect a subscription fee.
+You’ll also need to provide decent bandwidth (if your Netflix looks OK, you should be fine).

 IP cameras can be wireless (with battery power) or they can connect via the mains (which saves a lot of maintenance) and cable internet.
 The latter sometimes allow for ‘PoE’ – standing for Power Over Ethernet – a single cable which also carries current and saves a bit of install fuss.

 Best IP camera in 2023